 Even more ludicrous is Al Jardine’s insertion: “Toothpaste and soap will make our oceans a bubble bath/So let’s avoid an ecological aftermath.”
 I’m a passionate environmentalist, but I sure as hell don’t want to live in a world full of people with bad breath and B. O. (I would also remind Mr. Jardine that “ecological” does not mean “disastrous”).
-Despite the hokey lyrics, I absolutely adore the music.
+Despite the hokey lyrics, I adore the music.
 The dissonant piano and harmonies are marvelous, and the choir-like ending communicates the image of a dying planet more effectively than the trite language.
-It’s possible that the song may have had more impact at the time than I can appreciate—after all, these were the Beach Boys telling people to forget about those surfin’ safaris and stay the hell away from the ocean.
+It’s possible that the song had more impact at the time than I can appreciate—after all, these were the Beach Boys telling people to forget about those surfin’ safaris and stay the hell away from the ocean.

-“Long Promised Road” was Carl Wilson’s first solo composition, and he obviously put a lot of time and energy into its creation, earning credit for lead vocals, electric lead guitar, acoustic guitar, electric piano, Moog synthesizer, piano, bass guitar, drums, percussion and backing vocals (Jardine, Marilyn Wilson and Diane Rovell added additional vocal backing).
+“Long Promised Road” was Carl Wilson’s first solo composition, and he put a lot of time and energy into its creation, earning credit for lead vocals, electric lead guitar, acoustic guitar, electric piano, Moog synthesizer, piano, bass guitar, drums, percussion and backing vocals (Jardine, Marilyn Wilson and Diane Rovell added additional vocal backing).
 It sure doesn’t sound like a first-time effort to me—“Long Promised Road” is a well-structured composition combining reflective verses with a muscular chorus sweetened by a gorgeous bridge bathed in shimmery synth.
 The lyrics are strong and clear, sung in a voice powered by sincere emotion: